ingl3585/react-dashboard/README.md

 ### 2. Read/Watch The Following - EST TIME: < 1hr

 1. Read: [ES6 Object Destructuring](https://codeburst.io/es6-destructuring-the-complete-guide-7f842d08b98f) - 12min
-2. Read/Do: [Complete React Tutorial For Beginners](https://daveceddia.com/react-tutorial/) only up to, but not including, the section **"Using State In React Compponents"**.  - 30min
+2. Read/Do: [Complete React Tutorial For Beginners](https://daveceddia.com/react-tutorial/) only up to, but not including, the section **"Using State In React Components"**.  - 30min

  **Bonus**